 Special purpose component parameters are available for linking to related URL targets or file-based documentation.
 For a selected component, these are added in the Links section of the Properties panel, or under the Parameters tab for dedicated Help links that are activated via the F1 key.

 The Links feature enables the definition and presentation of named links to any number of reference URLs or documents.

-To add a reference link for a component, select it in the design space, click the drop-down button in the Links section of the Properties panel, and then enter the link Name and its Value (target URL or file path).
-The link is then accessible by right-clicking on the component in the design space and selecting the link Name from the References sub-menu.
+To add a reference link for a component, select it in the workspace, click the button in the Links section of the Properties panel, and then enter the link Name and its target URL or file path.
+The link is then accessible by right-clicking on the component in the workspace and selecting the link Name from the References sub-menu.

-The component links, as presented in the panel and design space, are internally based on Name/Value pairs in the format of
+The component links, as presented in the panel and workspace, are internally based on Name/Value pairs in the format of

 n is number of the link in the list, based on the order of creation).
 See the Parameter Table Editor entry for that component to see more detail.